- My dishwasher does not drain the water out.

 - Models with a timer knob must be in the “OFF” position for the detergent cup to close.

 - Turn the control knob from the off position, clockwise, all the way around, and back to the “OFF” position.
-Then try again to close the cup.

 - The timer on my dishwasher is not advancing